froont/polar-embed/polar-embed.md

 ```TypeScript
 stepLabels: {[slug: string]: string}
 ```
 Step Labels is a plain JS object that contains step slug and it's display name (label) in the app UI.
+Step labels are visible as the final part of each step URL.
+For instance, the slug `design` is the final part of URL for Polar popup design step - `#/magic/edit/_new_/design`.

 ### CSS string: